syncfusion-content/ej2-react-docs/ej2-react/grid/connecting-to-orm/dapper.md

 # Connecting SQL Server to Syncfusion React Grid Using Dapper

-The [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) supports binding data from SQL Server using the lightweight **Dapper** micro‑ORM.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) supports binding data from SQL Server using the lightweight **Dapper** micro‑ORM.
 This modern approach provides a simpler, more direct alternative where raw SQL control is preferred.

 ## What is Dapper?